Assignments in Moodle allow you to collect and evaluate student work. Managing student work using an Assignment activity gives you these benefits:

 - Both Online text and files: Students can upload files and type text online.
 For example, a student can upload a file containing an essay and use the online text box to write a brief cover note to the instructor.

 - Offline work (no online submission): You can also create an assignment activity with no online submission options for students.
 This is useful for evaluating work such as papers you are collecting in print, classroom presentations, performances, or lab experiments.
-The activity can be graded in Moodle and the due date will appear in the course Calendar.
+The activity can be graded in Moodle and the due date will appear in the Calendar block.

-Note: You can also create a Turnitin assignment (a separate option in the Activity chooser).
+Note: You can also create a Turnitin assignment (a separate option in the Add an activity or resource window).
 With Turnitin assignments, students upload papers to a separate inbox on the Turnitin server where they can be evaluated for originality.

 Process for working with Assignments in Moodle

-For details on the settings involved in configuring an assignment, see Add an Assignment Activity in Moodle.
+For details on the settings involved in configuring an Assignment activity, see Add an Assignment Activity in Moodle.

 You can set a start date, due date, and cut-off date for submissions; allow or prevent resubmission; and configure an Assignment activity for Groups.
-When working with groups, you can have each student in a group submit individually (see Assign an Activity to a Group or Grouping), or have a group of students make a single submission (see Group Assignments).
+When working with groups, you can have each student in a group submit individually (see Assign an Activity to a Group or Grouping in Moodle), or have a group of students make a single submission (see Configure & Grade Group Assignments in Moodle).

 Each assignment has a Grading page where you can review submissions, enter grades, and give feedback.
 You can grade an assignment with Simple direct grading, Rubric, or Grading guide, do Blind grading (student names will not be shown next to their submissions), or use Offline grading worksheet to download a spreadsheet to work on grading without being logged in to Moodle or connected to the Internet.
 For details, see Grade Assignments in Moodle.